Biden, Xi reset relationship but without a ‘breakthrough’

 Biden said he reiterated that the U.S. supports the One China policy, which acknowledges Taiwan is part of China but allows for informal American relations with Taipei.

-Xi said at the meeting that Taiwan was the most serious issue and committed to reunifying with the country, according to a senior U.S. official who spoke to Reuters.
+Xi said at the meeting that Taiwan was the most serious issue and that he was committed to reunifying with the country, according to a senior U.S. official who spoke to Reuters.
 The Chinese leader said reunification through peace was preferred but also described instances in which force would be used.

 Ochmanek said he was not surprised major progress was not made on Taiwan.